Despite two decades of reform, more needs to be done to entrench democracy

 For instance, a law passed in 1999 opened doors for press freedom that was bridled for decades.
 However, in many cases journalists are still targeted by people involved in corruption.

 Despite fierce objection from military, Habibie wanted to end the bloodily-suppressed secessionist rebellion in Timor-Leste, already under international scrutiny, and he opened an opportunity for independence through a 1999 referendum.
 This can be judged a success, with Timor-Leste now an independent nation.

-Indonesia has developed to be one of mankind’s largest democracies — and one of the world’s fifteen largest economies — due primarily to endeavors of the past two decades.
+Indonesia has developed to be one of mankind’s largest democracies — and one of the world’s top 15 largest economies — due primarily to endeavors of the past two decades.